 Upcoming – Lego Mindstorms EV4

-Coming up next in the fall of 2020, is the new Lego Mindstorms EV4, which has been developed over a span of 7 years.
+Coming up next in the fall of 2020 is the new Lego Mindstorms EV4, which has been developed over a span of 7 years.
 This is the one that is soon replacing the EV3 Mindstorms.
 It comes with 949 pieces to allow you to build 5 different types of robots.
-The colour sensor can distinguish between 8 different colours while the distance sensor can detect obstacles.
+The color sensor can distinguish between 8 different colors while the distance sensor can detect obstacles.

 How Can Your Child Benefit from Lego Mindstorms?